IU-PR/Capstone_project/content/docs/2024/GymGuru/week1.md

 &nbsp;&nbsp;&nbsp;&nbsp; We defined several metrics, such as:

-- The accuracy of recognizing the quality and quantity of exercises performed
 - The speed of recognition
+- The number of supported physical exercises
-- The number of users of the web application
+- The satisfaction of a users during testing sessions (scales of assessment for convenience, ease of use, as well as suggestions/discontents)

 **5. How do you plan to iterate and pivot if necessary based on user feedback?**